hansreier/techreier/eDrops/src/main/resources/static/markdown/about/greencode_en.md

 A recommended alternative is to install a Prometheus server on a container.
 Prometheus can scrape metrics from various endpoints in containers, e.g. include Prometheus for API monitoring with a /metrics endpoint.
-Open source software exists for Kubernetes clusters to measure energy usage: E.g. Kepler (uses AI model that consumes some energy) ,or Scaphandre or PowerAPI.
-Prometheus I have used in some projects, the Kubernetes tools I have never tried.
+Open source software exists for Kubernetes clusters to measure energy usage: E.g. Kepler (uses AI model that consumes some energy), Scaphandre or PowerAPI.
+Prometheus I have used in some projects.
+The other tools I have never tried.
 Kepler should be the easiest.